As with any type of invasive surgery, scars after a tummy tuck are inevitable. Where there are incisions, there will always be tummy tuck scars.

 The other incision made in a full or standard tummy tuck is one around the belly button.
 This is an easy-to-hide incision too because it basically fits inside the belly button and won’t be noticeable after it heals.

-The belly button incision is made so that the skin can be pulled down over the belly button itself (the belly button will remain attached to the muscles below).
+The belly button incision is made so that the skin can be pulled down over the belly button itself (the belly button will remain attached to the muscles below and there should be no belly button scar from tummy tuck).
 Then, a new hole will be made for the navel, which will be reattached and closed at the end of surgery.

 #2 – Extended Tummy Tuck